JetBrains/amper/docs/src/user-guide/plugins/topics/structure.md

 Then such a plugin is present in the `modules` list, but not included in the `plugins` list.

 ??? note "Similar to `apply false` in Gradle..."
-    Amper's approach to listing plugins project-wide and applying them per-module is somewhat similar to the recommended approach in Gradle.
+    Kargo's approach to listing plugins project-wide and applying them per-module is somewhat similar to the recommended approach in Gradle.
 There one lists plugins at the project level with the `apply false` clause and then enables them where needed.